 It is also not obvious to me that this overrun happens every time, nevertheless the most conservative assumption is that even if a job has succeeded, its results might be wrong.

 Reassigning to the author.

-#13 Updated by Gianluca Petrillo about 2 years ago
+#13 Updated by Gianluca Petrillo over 3 years ago

 - Status changed from Work in progress to Resolved

 Picking it back after Tracy request for convenience.